God Doesn’t Want Worship (Isaiah 1:13-14)

 Last week, if you were here, we began to look at worship.
-We asked the question, “Why worship?”
+We asked, “Why worship?”
 We talked about God’s deepest desire – to have fellowship with us.
 We also talked about what happens when we worship God.
-In our tradition, we usually focus so much on the gray matter that we forget that worship engages all of us.
+In our tradition, we often emphasize the importance of intellectual thinking and neglect the fact that worship involves our whole being.
 We talked about what happens when we worship God.
 John Piper put it best: “To see God and not to savor him is to insult him.”

 I have to confess to being a little nervous this morning.
 We have a group of people here who’ve been meeting for months to provide leadership to our church in the whole area of worship.
 They’ve been meeting and planning and talking about how we can learn to worship God better.
 I’m nervous because they might not like what I’m about to say today.